DPCN-US/www/content/about/structure.md

 ## National organization, local scope

-Local chapters are responsible for building their own systems.
+Local groups are responsible for building their own systems.
 The national organization exists to provide purchasing power, tax benefits, system and paperwork templates, operational infrastructure, and to reduce administrative overhead.
-This leaves the local chapters free to focus on building their systems and memberships in order to best serve their local communities.
+This leaves local groups free to focus on building their systems and users in order to best serve their local communities.

-Local chapters will receive national support based on a balance of the size of their membership and local infrastructure needs.
+Local groups will receive national support based on a balance of the size of their membership and local infrastructure needs.